iisandeshpoudel/assignment-petition-platform/Documentation/My Thought Process.md

     -   SQLite is easy to set up and suitable for development and testing environments.
 It requires no additional configuration and is included with Python.

-3.  **Bootstrap for Frontend**:

-    -   Bootstrap was used to create a responsive and modern user interface quickly.
-It offers pre-designed components and is highly customizable.

 # Additional Steps or Configurations